-&lt;sup>3 "Alternative Gas" is defined in Appendix F as gas capable of combustion in customer appliances or facilities which is similar in heat content and chemical characteristics to natural gas produced from traditional underground well sources and which is intended to act as a substitute or replacement for Natural Gas (as that term is defined in Piedmont's North Carolina Service Regulations).
+&lt;sup>4 "Alternative Gas" is defined in Appendix F as gas capable of combustion in customer appliances or facilities which is similar in heat content and chemical characteristics to natural gas produced from traditional underground well sources and which is intended to act as a substitute or replacement for Natural Gas (as that term is defined in Piedmont's North Carolina Service Regulations).
 Alternative Gas shall include but not be limited to biogas, biomethane, and landfill gas, as well as any other type of natural gas equivalent produced or manufactured from sources other than traditional underground well sources.

-of producing qualifying swine RECs and to aid developers in overcoming those risks; when those risks cannot be overcome, the Company works with developers via contract amendments to adjust for outcomes that the developers believe are achievable based on new experience; (3) explores modifications to current biomass and set-asides contracts by working with developers to add swine waste to their fuel mix; (4) continues pursuit of swine-derived directed biogas from North Carolina facilities and directing such biogas to combined cycle plants for combustion and generation; (5) utilizes the broker market for out-of-state swine RECs available in the market; (6) engages the North Carolina Pork Council ("NCPC") in a project evaluation collaboration effort that will allow the Company and the NCPC to discuss project viability, as appropriate with respect to the Company's obligations to keep certain sensitive commercial information confidential; and (7) supports research studies through North Carolina State University associated with on-farm swine waste drying technology and through Research Triangle Institute associated with biogas utilization in North Carolina.
+In an effort to meet compliance with the Swine Waste Set Aside, the Company (1) continues direct negotiations for additional supplies of both in-state and out-of-state resources; (2) works diligently to understand the technological, permitting, and operational risks associated with various methods of producing qualifying swine RECs and to aid developers in overcoming those risks; when those risks cannot be overcome, the Company works with developers via contract amendments to adjust for outcomes that the developers believe are achievable based on new experience; (3) explores modifications to current biomass and set-asides contracts by working with developers to add swine waste to their fuel mix; (4) continues pursuit of swine-derived directed biogas from North Carolina facilities and directing such biogas to combined cycle plants for combustion and generation; (5) utilizes the broker market for out-of-state swine RECs available in the market; (6) engages the North Carolina Pork Council ("NCPC") in a project evaluation collaboration effort that will allow the Company and the NCPC to discuss project viability, as appropriate with respect to the Company's obligations to keep certain sensitive commercial information confidential; and (7) supports research studies through North Carolina State University associated with on-farm swine waste drying technology and through Research Triangle Institute associated with biogas utilization in North Carolina

-Duke Energy Progress is in a position to comply with its Swine Waste Set-Aside requirement in 2020, but the Company's ability to comply in 2021 and 2022 is dependent on the performance of swine waste-to-energy developers under current contracts, particularly achievement of projected delivery requirements and commercial operation milestones.
+Duke Energy Carolinas is in a position to comply with its Swine Waste Set-Aside requirements in 2020, but the Company's ability to comply in 2021 and 2022 is dependent on the performance of swine wasteto-energy developers under current contracts, particularly achievement of projected delivery requirements and commercial operation milestones.
 New swine projects are scheduled to come online over the next few years.
 The ability of these facilities to achieve projected delivery requirements and commercial operation milestones will determine the levels of compliance that DEP is able to meet in 2021 and 2022.
 The Company understands that swine waste-to-energy projects have encountered difficulties in achieving the full REC output of their contracts due to issues including local opposition to siting of the facilities, the inability to secure firm and reliable sources of swine waste feedstock from waste producers in North Carolina, difficulties securing project financing, interconnection challenges, force majeure due to natural disasters and technological challenges encountered when ramping up production.
 In addition, the outbreak of the COVID-19 pandemic has adversely impacted swine and poultry farms and processing plants in North Carolina through staff shortages, personal protective equipment supply issues, and delivery challenges.
 Although industry representatives and state and federal authorities are working to ensure continuity of operations, uncertainty remains about the magnitude of the pandemic's impact in North Carolina and its corresponding effect on poultry and swine waste to energy production.